 What is MVNE?
-Why MVNE is important for MVNOs?
+Why is it important for MVNOs?

-The MVNE full form is Mobile Virtual Network Enabler.
-It is a company that provides all the required infrastructure components to make an MVNO functional from scratch.
-In this tutorial, we will describe MVNE and terms related to it.
+The MVNE’s full form is Mobile Virtual Network Enabler.
+It is a type of company that provides all the required infrastructure support to make an MVNO functional from scratch.
+In this tutorial, we will describe MVNE and other related terms.

-- Pay as you grow, and MVNO can choose to start only with a few sim cards with a monthly rental model and later may scale up.
+- Pay as you grow, and MVNO can start only with a few sim cards with a monthly rental model and later may scale up.